SsTommyChensS/maploving-qrcode-generator/README.md

 - Supports CORS for seamless integration with the frontend.

 ## Usage
-Please go through each folder at take a look at the descriptions and instructions of each side.
+Please go through each folder and take a look at the descriptions and instructions to know how to run at the local side.

 ## Dependencies